-Last year's, initial humble goal was a $1300 fund drive for the first Nahko Scholarship.
-In 2017, we surpassed the Goal and raised a total over $6,000 dollars during the 2017 Spring campaign.
+The scholarship’s inaugural year of 2017 surpassed the Goal and raised a total over $6,000 dollars during the 2017 Spring campaign.
 The Medicine Tribe (fan base) matched funding for 6 youth.
-Each scholarship was, then, matched by ITY's Mosaic of Contributors (scroll to end fo this page) Meet last year's 2017 Nahko Scholarship recipients, click here
+Each scholarship was, then, matched by ITY's Mosaic of Contributors (scroll to end fo this page) Meet 2017 Nahko Scholarship recipients, click here

 Proposed Scholarship Guidelines:

 Recipient will need to meet at least 4 of following guidelines and criteria:

 Youth ages 12-18